Employee Anniversary Recognition: 5 Benefits of Celebrating Work Anniversaries

 3. HELP CREATE A CULTURE OF TOTAL RECOGNITION

-For your recognition efforts to deliver maximum results, it’s imperative your company creates a Culture of Total Recognition.
-This requires showing appreciation across three core levels: formal recognition, informal recognition, and day-to-day recognition, each important for maintaining a sense of appreciation across all employees.
+For your recognition efforts to deliver maximum results, it’s imperative your company fosters a culture of recognition.
+This requires showing appreciation across three core levels:

-Years of Service awards are a cornerstone of formal recognition.
+Service awards are a cornerstone of formal recognition.
 Traditionally, these awards are given once a year during a banquet.
-With only a few employees honored for hitting significant work anniversaries, the ceremony and award presentations can (and must) be customized for each recipient.
+With only a few employees honored for hitting significant work anniversaries, the ceremony and award presentations should be customized for each recipient.

 4. REAP THE BENEFITS OF AN ENGAGED AND RECOGNIZED WORKFORCE

 Gallup's latest State of the Workplace found that companies in the top quartile of employee engagement compared to those in the bottom-quartile exhibited:

 5. FEEL CONFIDENT IN THE ENVIRONMENT YOU ARE CREATING

 Your employees are more than just the name on their desk or a number in your payroll.